mohit-yadav-21/ES204_Final_Project/README.md

 8. **uart_tx**: Sends the resulting 3x3 matrix back to the laptop via UART after processing.

 ## File Structure
-- Design Codes - Contains the Verilog design source files.
+- Design Codes - This folder contains the Verilog design source files.
-- Testbench Codes - Contains the Verilog simulation source files.
+- Testbench Codes - This folder contains the Verilog simulation source files.
-- Other Files - Contains a Python script, constraints file, presentation and the block diagram.
+- Other Files - This folder contains a Python script, constraints file, presentation and the block diagram.

 ## Requirements
 - Basys3 FPGA Board